Dolphin Cove (SeaWorld San Antonio): History

 When founded in 1964, SeaWorld San Diego was the first of its kind to feature a Dolphin Cove.
-In 1970, the second park SeaWorld Ohio was built in Aurora, Ohio, near Cleveland; it featured a Dolphin Cove.
+In 1970, the second park SeaWorld Ohio was built in Aurora, Ohio and it featured a Dolphin Cove but in January 2001, SeaWorld Ohio was sold to Six Flags resulting in the exhibit's closure.

 In 1973, the third Dolphin Cove opened together with SeaWorld Orlando.
 In 1988, the fourth Dolphin Cove in SeaWorld San Antonio opened its doors.

-In January 2001, SeaWorld Ohio was sold to Six Flags resulting in the exhibit's closure.
 On March 6, 2015, SeaWorld San Antonio announced that the park would have a new dolphin habitat and hub for three of its animal interaction programs with dolphins, beluga whales and California sea lions called Discovery Point.
 The announcement of the project was followed by Dolphin Cove's closure on March 23, 2015.
 Discovery Point officially opened to the public on May 21, 2016.
-The project has doubled the size of the previous dolphin pool and added an underwater viewing area.
+The project doubled the size of the previous dolphin pool and added an underwater viewing area.

-Dolphins
+Exhibit

+The habitat is designed to reflect a natural ecosystem and has an underwater viewing area where visitors can watch the dolphins while listening to relaxing music and hear the dolphin's communications.
+It features 2 ft waves, a sandy beach and an imitation coral reef.

-Dolphin Cove mainly consists of bottlenose dolphins, one of the most common dolphins.
-The dolphins are shifted between Dolphin Cove, Dolphin Nursery and Discovery Cove; depending on pregnancies and space availability.
+Dolphin Cove mainly consists of bottlenose dolphins, one of the most common of their family.
+The dolphins are shifted between the exhibit, Dolphin Nursery and Discovery Cove; depending on pregnancies and space availability.

-Bottlenose dolphins can be found worldwide, in warm waters such as the Gulf of Mexico.